basedanarki/basedanarki/README.md

 I'm diving deep into automating fullstack/ML Python development to make **[@arXivBangers](https://x.com/arXivBangers)** more fun and effective until it LGTM.
 Modern frontend up next (React Native?
 Typescript?
 IDKYetExtendies?)!

 Then, Enterprise.
 Generative.
 Multimodal.
+Agentic...

-Agentic... basically the most cracked, self-improving, working 24/7 teams scaled up underneath a social-professional workflow app that just makes sense.
-Cheapest ROI of all-time --and we do mean _all-time_-- if you've got B's.
-Share your data so we can make it useful if you've got or are getting M's.
+Basically the most cracked, self-improving, working 24/7 teams scaled up underneath a social-professional workflow app that just makes sense.
+Cheapest ROI of all-time --and we do mean _all-time_-- if your org stewards $B's.

+Talk to me about your data/reality so we can make it useful if you've got $M's coming in or are on track.
 Easy! _Soon™!_

 ### Always On My Mind: